Nutritionist vs Dietician vs Nutritional Therapist vs Holistic Nutritionist

 Holistic Medicine / Holistic Nutrition

 Holistic medicine is a system of healing that addresses the whole person, not just physical body but also any mental and emotional issues.
-As a holistic Nutritionist I see every person as individual with different problems and different goals.
+As a holistic Nutritionist in London, Harley Street, I see every person as individual with different problems and different goals.
 Taking holistic approach means looking at the whole person.
 I dig deeper, and I explore all aspects of clients’ health, on a physiological, physical, and mental/emotional level, to connect the dots between the symptoms and the underlying causes of health issues.